motibytes/motibytes.github.io/about.md

 # Just what exactly do I aim to build in the future?

-I will build programs of increasing scope.
-I plan to take the experience gained along the way to create an intelligence that capable of providing extensive therapy to anyone, perhaps with much more complex work like grief.
+I w<!-- W -->ill build programs of increasing scope.
+I plan to take the experience gained along the way to create an intelligence capable of providing extensive therapy to anyone, potentially into the domain of complex work like grief.

 # Basically,